Cram schools in Hong Kong

-Cram schools in Hong Kong (also commonly known as "tutorial schools") are commercial organisations that cater principally to students preparing for public examinations at secondary school level, namely the Diploma of Secondary Education (HKDSE), and its precursors prior to 2012, Advanced Level and Certificate of Education (HKCEE) examinations.
+Cram schools in Hong Kong cater principally to students preparing for local public examinations at the secondary school level, namely the Diploma of Secondary Education (HKDSE), and its precursors prior to 2012: the Advanced Level (HKALE) and Certificate of Education (HKCEE) examinations.

 Business model

-Cram schools are relied upon by some primary school students and many secondary school students to endow them with techniques for public examinations in Hong Kong that determine students' acceptance to local universities.
-According to the Census and Statistics Department of Hong Kong, a third of secondary school students went for private tutoring in the 2004–05 school year, spending a total of HK$18.9 million per month (2.42 million).
-On the lower estimate, the whole industry is worth more than HK$400 million, and according to other reports, the industry is generating more than US$3.6 billion a year.
-Amongst these, Modern Education and Beacon College are the only listed operations.
+Some primary school students and many secondary school students rely on Hong Kong's cram schools to provide them with specialized strategies for public examinations that determine university acceptance.
+According to the Census and Statistics Department of Hong Kong, one third of secondary school students attended private tutoring in the 2004–05 school year, spending a total of HK$18.9 million per month (US$2.42 million).
+On the lower estimate, the entire industry is worth more than HK$400 million, and according to other industry reports, the market generates more than US$3.6 billion a year.
+Historically, Modern Education and Beacon College were the only publicly listed operations within the sector.

-These establishments cater to the 478 thousand secondary school students in Hong Kong (2008 figures).
-The schools focus on the two major local public examinations, namely HKDSE and HKALE.
-Cram schools focus on teaching examination techniques as well as providing students tips on topics which may appear on the coming examination.
-Monthly tuition fees per subject in 2009 were approximately HK$400 (US$51) for each student.
-The fee for a course, such as English, can be HK$100 per hour.
-In 2015, fees were stable at around HK$500, due to tough competition amongst tuition centres and falling school rolls due to demographic factors.
-The use of video tutorials, pioneered by Kevin Ko, has become a permanent feature in the industry in Hong Kong.
-Multimedia technology has permitted the leveraging of classes simultaneously to hundreds of students at two or more different locations.
+These establishments initially catered to a population of roughly 478,000 secondary school students in Hong Kong.
+The schools focus on teaching specific examination techniques and provide students with tips on topics that may appear on upcoming examination papers.
+Monthly tuition fees per subject in 2009 were approximately HK$400 (US$51) per student, while individual core courses could cost up to HK$100 per hour.
+By 2015, fees stabilized around HK$500 due to fierce market competition and declining school enrollment driven by demographic factors.
+The use of video tutorials, pioneered by Kevin Ko, became a permanent fixture in the local industry.
+Multimedia broadcasting technology has allowed popular classes to be transmitted simultaneously to hundreds of students across multiple satellite locations.

-The Hong Kong Federation of Youth Groups surveyed 524 year five to year twelve pupils in 2012, 63 per cent of respondents said they were being tutored; approximately 56 per cent of those spent at least HK$1,000 a month on tuition fees.
-The popularity of tutoring has been fuelled by aggressive social pressures and competition for university places for students to gain acceptance into a prestigious university.
+The Hong Kong Federation of Youth Groups surveyed 524 Primary 5 to Form 6 pupils in 2012; 63 per cent of respondents reported that they were receiving tutoring, with approximately 56 per cent of those students spending at least HK$1,000 per month on tuition fees.
+The popularity of tutoring has been fuelled by intense social pressures and aggressive competition to secure limited placements at prestigious local universities.